esplito/coding-notes/total-typescript/zod-tutorial/notes.md

 });
 ```

-Optional is not really needed
+> 💡 Optional is not really needed since we set a default value.

+**Side note:**
+Matt mentioned that we can use `z.input` and `z.infer` to get types for our input and output in the form.

 ## 7. Be Specific with Allowed Types